Singapore’s former chief planner Liu Thai Ker dies aged 87

 Dr Liu also served as the Founding Chairman of the advisory board of the Centre for Liveable Cities, which was founded in 2008.

-He is also a Board Member of Singapore Cooperation Enterprise, a private entity wholly owned by the Ministry of Trade and Industry mandated to develop government-to-government projects.
+He was also a Board Member of Singapore Cooperation Enterprise, a private entity wholly owned by the Ministry of Trade and Industry mandated to develop government-to-government projects.

-He has also received The Singapore National Day Award – The Distinguished Service Order, The Singapore Design Council – Golden Jubilee Award, and The Singapore Institute of Planners Distinguished Lifetime Achievement Award.
+He also received The Singapore National Day Award – The Distinguished Service Order, The Singapore Design Council – Golden Jubilee Award, The Singapore Institute of Planners Distinguished Lifetime Achievement Award and the Singapore Institute of Architects Gold Medal.

 Dr Liu had in 2013 made a comment that the world "doesn't end in 2030, and population growth doesn't end at 6.9 million" in reference to the government's 2013 White Paper on Population.
 Then, he had also suggested that Singapore could plan ahead, perhaps to 2100 where it could have a population of 10 million.